The RFORCE Index is an comprehensive performance metric created by RFORCE, which:

 Attribution explains how the RFORCEs for individuals (those that don’t have Robot Events data directly), are determined and categorized in the rankings.
 For Athletes and Coaches, we combine the team data with our own data (profile information) to attribute points based on their role.

 Athletes are split into three roles: Drivers, Programmers, and Builders.
 Their RFORCEs are determined based on the categories of EPs that can be most reasonably attributed to their role (what they are most responsible for accomplishing, based on the REC Foundation Award descriptions).
-The Athlete Leaderboards are separated by role.
-While an athlete can serve the duties of multiple roles in their team, we ask that athletes choose their “primary role;” the role they spend the most time doing, have the biggest impact in, resonates best with them, etc.
+The Athlete Rankings are separated by role.
+While an athlete can serve the duties of multiple roles in their team, we ask that athletes choose their “primary role;” the role they spend the most time doing, have the biggest impact in, or resonates best with them, etc.

 Drivers: Qualification Rank, Finals Rank, Driver Skills Rank